In this guide

 When we think about retirement savings most of us think superannuation.
 Yet super is not the only source of private income in retirement.

 Super rules and restrictions are not the only driver though.
-The ASX Investor Report 2023 identified a COVID-19 wave of new personal investors, with growing numbers of Millenials and women via digital platforms offering easy access to products such as exchange-traded funds.
+The ASX Investor Report 2023 identified a wave of new personal investors, with growing numbers of Millenials and women via digital platforms offering easy access to products such as exchange-traded funds.

 Younger investors with a lengthy time horizon are more likely to invest outside super so they can access their funds for purposes other than retirement, even if building long-term wealth is their main goal.